 Three Convenient Locations

-In addition to the UMCP Endoscopy Suite, located on the third floor of the Medical Arts Pavilion in the Stephen & Roxanne Distler Center for Ambulatory Surgery, you can access our high-quality services at the Center for Ambulatory Surgery in Monroe and at Princeton Endoscopy Center, a joint venture of Princeton HealthCare System.
+In addition to the PMC Endoscopy Suite, located on the third floor of the Medical Arts Pavilion in the Stephen & Roxanne Distler Center for Ambulatory Surgery, you can access our high-quality services at the Center for Ambulatory Surgery in Monroe and at Princeton Endoscopy Center, a joint venture of Princeton Health.

 Devoted exclusively to endoscopic procedures, the state-of-the-art Princeton Endoscopy Center is staffed by a team of physicians, nurses and support staff who are dedicated to ensuring your comfort and safety.
 Princeton Endoscopy Center has been recognized as a premier healthcare facility by the New Jersey Association of Ambulatory Surgical Centers.